In the mission of inspiring visitors to come to your destination, your MVP is visual influence.

 Yakima Valley Tourism gives its website visitors an immersive visual experience, as soon as they land on the homepage.

 The entire page is an interactive gallery of user-generated photos, powered by CrowdRiff.
-Immediately, interested visitors see a collection of experiences taken by other travellers.

 When something catches their eye, they can click into each photo and see the original owner of the photo, along with its caption, geolocation, and hashtags.